 Casserole cook or coordinator

-Make and freeze a casserole in a disposable aluminum pan with ingredients and warming instructions on freezer tape on the outside.
+Make and freeze a casserole in a disposable aluminum pan with ingredients and warming instructions using freezer tape on the outside.
 Our Food Pantry distributes fully cooked family size dinner casseroles (recipes) as a homemade extra meal that can be heated quickly.
 The Community Cafe needs 9x13 breakfast casseroles (recipes) partially cooked., or you can use your own.
-Coordinate delivery with Gin Jackson, email@example.com.
+Coordinate delivery with Gin Jackson, firstname.lastname@example.org.